sajjadGG/book-python/machine-learning/neural-network.rst

 =========================
 It’s a technique for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software "neurons" are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure.
 For a more detailed introduction to neural networks, `Michael Nielsen’s Neural Networks <http://neuralnetworksanddeeplearning.com/index.html>`_ and `Deep Learning <http://www.deeplearningbook.org/>`_ is a good place to start.
 For a more technical overview, try Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.

+Neural Networks are the best Machine Learning algorithm so far.

 .. figure:: img/deep-neural-network.png
     :scale: 75%
     :align: center